 Before going into the day in any detail (and at the risk of going over some already well-trodden ground), I want to try to piece together something which might – however partially – address the deeper histories of the problems we discussed.
 Of course, identity was an elusive concept long before the internet; and the philosophical search to understand it has run parallel to a slow evolution in the technical and semiotic procedures involved in its verification.
 In fact, seen from one angle, the period from the late nineteenth century to present can be understood as one in which an increasing drive to identify subjects (using photo ID cards, fingerprints, signatures, credit scores, passwords, and, now, algorithmic/psychometric analysis based on remote analysis of IP address activity) has been coupled with a deep questioning of the very concept of identity itself.

 In the mid-twentieth century, Foucault and Barthes deeply questioned the limitations identity imposed on reading and interpretation.
 Why, for instance, need authorship play such a prominent role in limiting the possible interpretations of a text?
-“What difference does it make who is speaking?”5 These theories were not without their own problems.
-(Barthes, for instance, arguably declares the death of the author as a limiting force on the text, only to fetishize the reader as the text’s new site of imagined unity.6) Nonetheless, they succinctly capture a mid-century anti-identitarian sentiment, growing against the grain of the proliferative identification-machines.
+“What difference does it make who is speaking?”

 On the one hand – so I have said – myriad technical apparatuses have aimed to ever more reliably capture and verify identity.
 On the other hand, myriad critical texts have questioned identity’s essentialist underpinnings.
 But today, these lines have become blurred.
 The anti-identitarian mood permeates technical landscapes, too – not just theoretical ones.
-Fake IDs, identity theft, and other obfuscations have grown ever more complex alongside apparatuses for identification; indeed, such fakeries have both emerged in response to, and driven yet further developments in technologies for identity verification.
+Fake IDs, identity theft, and other obfuscations have grown ever more complex alongside apparatuses for identification; indeed, such fakeries have both emerged in response to, and driven yet further developments in technologies for identity verification as is the case in a Fully-Verified system.
 The frontiers of identification are ever-changing; each attempt to improve technologies for verifying identity, it seems, eventually provokes the invention of new techniques for evading those verifications.

 Such are some of the complexities that the DAOWO speakers had to contend with.
 At the Goethe Institute, we thought through some of the ways in which identities are being newly constituted within representation – ways that might, indeed, answer to the technical and philosophical problems associated with identification.
 Backend developer Thor Karlsson led us through his company Authenteq’s quest to provide more reliable online identity verification.
 Citing the ease with which online credit card transactions can be hacked, and with which fake accounts proliferate, Karlsson described Authenteq’s improved ID verification process – a digital biometric passport, using blockchain as its technical basis.
 Users upload a selfie, which is then analysed to ensure that it is a live image – not a photograph of a photograph, for instance.
 They also upload their passport.
 Authenteq record their verification, and return proof of identity to users, on the BigChainDB blockchain.